vmtk/scala-lang/VmtkScripts/vmtksurfaceconnectivity.md

 ---
 <h1>vmtksurfaceconnectivity</h1>
 <h2>Description</h2>
-extract the largest connected region or the scalar-connected region from a surface
+extract the largest connected region, the closest point-connected region or the scalar-connected region from a surface
 <h3>Input arguments</h3>
 <table class="vmtkscripts">
 <tr>